 * Collected on your regular trash day, but we are using a seperate "yard waste" only vehicle.

 * Accepted yard waste must be in brown biodegradable lawn bags, or loose in cans clearly marked.
 Small bundles of branches are also accepted.

 * Bundles are branches under 2 inches in diameter and smaller than 3 feet in length.

-* Reasonable amounts of bags/ or cans of yard waste will be collected weekly.
+* Maximum of 8 bags/ or cans of yard waste will be collected weekly.

 * We are turning the yard waste into compost.
 No plastic bags, trash, stones or non-organic waste can be mixed in.

 * Please make sure you rebag any yard waste bags that are deteriorating.
 Our crew will not be able to collect them even when the service begins.

 * Yard Waste will also be accepted at the Highway Garage on Saturdays from 9 AM-4 PM and Wednesdays from 3 PM- 7 PM.

 What is Yard Waste?
 Yard waste that is accepted our seasonal collections is defined as vegetation, grass, leaves, and weeds etc. Small bundles of branches, that are twined and less than 2 inches in diameter and 3 feet in length, are also accepted.
 It does not include dirt, stones or trash, which cannot be mixed in.